How are Oxford University colleges helping local schools to boost students' aspirations?

 Moreover, the programme has also provided Oxford University students with volunteer opportunities, allowing them to give back to their community and inspire the next generation of learners.
 Benjamin Lee, a third-year History student at Christ Church College who volunteers as a mentor, shared, "I love seeing the spark in these students when they realise what they're capable of.
 It's an incredibly rewarding experience."

-This initiative by Oxford University colleges is a beacon of hope for our younger generation.
 It showcases the power of community collaboration and the potential it has to uplift and inspire.
 As the programme continues to grow and impact more students, the sky's the limit for Oxford's future scholars.

 Frequently asked questions